LaGEA: Language Guided Embodied Agents for Robotic Manipulation: Related Work

 \textbf{Natural Language in Embodied AI.} With VLM architectures pushing this multimodal interface forward \citep{liu2023visual,karamcheti2024prismatic}, a growing body of work integrates visual and linguistic inputs directly into large language models to drive embodied behavior, spanning navigation \citep{majumdar2020improving}, manipulation \citep{lynch2020language}, and mixed settings \citep{suglia2108embodied}.
 Beyond end-to-end conditioning, many systems focus on interpreting natural-language goals \citep{nair2022learning,lynch2023interactive} or on prompting strategies that extract executable guidance from an LLM—by matching generated text to admissible skills \citep{huang2022language}, closing the loop with visual feedback \citep{huang2022inner}, incorporating affordance priors \citep{ahn2022can}, explaining observations \citep{wang2023describe}, or learning world models for prospective reasoning \citep{nottingham2023embodied}.
 Socratic Models \citep{zeng2022socratic} exemplify this trend by coordinating multiple foundation models under a language interface to manipulate objects in simulation.
 Conversely, our framework uses natural language not as a direct policy or planner, but as structured, episodic feedback that supports causal reasoning in robotic manipulation.

 \textbf{Failure Reasoning in Embodied AI.} Diagnosing and responding to failure has a long history in robotics \citep{khanna2023user}, yet many contemporary systems reduce the problem to success classification using off-the-shelf VLMs or LLMs \citep{ma2022vip,dai2025racer}, with some works instruction-tuning the VLM backbone to better flag errors \citep{du2023vision}.
 Because VLMs can hallucinate or over-generalize, several studies probe or exploit model uncertainty to temper false positives \citep{zheng2024evaluating}; nevertheless, the resulting detectors typically produce binary outcomes and provide little insight into \emph{why} an execution failed.
 Iterative self-improvement pipelines offer textual critiques or intermediate feedback—via self-refinement \citep{madaan2023self}, learned critics that comment within a trajectory \citep{paul2023refiner}, or reflection over prior rollouts \citep{shinn2023reflexion}-but these methods are largely evaluated in text-world settings that mirror embodied environments, where perception and low-level control are abstracted away.
 In contrast, our approach targets visual robotic manipulation and treats language as structured, episodic \emph{explanations} of failure that can be aligned with image embeddings and converted into temporally grounded reward shaping signals.
-Extended references to related work can be found in the Appendix \ref{app:extended_related_work}